-- and American marten shall remain closed. - Any furbearer taken for which the season is closed, or other protected species incidentally taken, must be reported within 12 hours and turned over to the Department. - It is illegal to drive off established roads or trails during the deer gun season while attempting to take furbearers with firearms, archery equipment and dogs. - It is illegal to place traps or cable devices within 25 feet of any sight exposed bait. - It is illegal to intentionally destroy, molest, disturb or tamper with any other person's trap or cable device, the set, or with any furbearer restrained therein. - · No furbearer may be taken and possessed alive. - No person, while operating a snowmobile in this state, may kill, chase, flush, or harass any wild animal or wild bird, protected or unprotected. - Aircraft may not be used to take coyote, fox or other furbearers without a special permit. - All traps or cable devices left unattended on state wildlife management areas or federal waterfowl production areas must have a metal or plastic tag displaying the trapper's name, address and telephone number, or equipment registration number.
+- and American marten shall remain closed. - Trappers and cable device users must report any furbearer taken for which the season is closed, or other protected species incidentally taken, within 12 hours and make arrangements to turn over entire carcass to the Department. - It is illegal to drive off established roads or trails during the deer gun season while attempting to take furbearers with firearms, archery equipment and dogs. - It is illegal to place traps or cable devices within 25 feet of any sight exposed bait. - It is illegal to intentionally destroy, molest, disturb or tamper with any other person's trap or cable device, the set, or with any furbearer restrained therein. - No furbearer may be taken and possessed alive. - No person, while operating a snowmobile in this state, may kill, chase, flush, or harass any wild animal or wild bird, protected or unprotected. - Aircraft may not be used to take coyote, fox or other furbearers without a special permit. - All traps or cable devices left unattended on state wildlife management areas or federal waterfowl production areas must have a metal or plastic tag displaying the trapper's name, address and telephone number, or equipment registration number.